 How much does it cost and how do you pay?

 Your certification program will typically grant you one-time test permission.
-If you are unsuccessful the first time, programs like Teachworthy will ask you to complete additional preparation efforts to ensure your success the second time you are given testing permission.
+If you are unsuccessful the first time, programs like Teachworthy will ask you to complete additional preparation based on your unsuccessful score attempt to ensure your success the second time you are given testing permission.

 When do you take the test?

-Simply apply to Teachworthy for free and we will guide you through the process.
+Simply apply to Teachworthy for free and register for the PPR Exam.
+We will guide you through the entire process.